scalyr/dataset-addon-for-splunk/README.md

 ## SPL Command
 The `| dataset` command allows queries against the DataSet API directly from Splunk's search bar.
 Optional parameters are supported:

-- **method** - Define `query`, `powerquery` or `timeseries` to call the appropriate REST endpoint.
+- **method** - Define `query`, `powerquery`, `facet` or `timeseries` to call the appropriate REST endpoint.
 Default is query.
 - **query** - The DataSet [query](https://app.scalyr.com/help/query-language) or filter used to select events.
-Default is no filter (return all events limited by maxCount).
+Default is no filter (return all events limited by time and maxCount).
 - **starttime** - The Splunk time picker can be used (not "All Time"), but if starttime is defined it will take precedence to define the [start time](https://app.scalyr.com/help/time-reference) for DataSet events to return.
 Use epoch time or relative shorthand in the form of a number followed by d, h, m or s (for days, hours, minutes or seconds), e.g.: `24h`.
 Default is 24h.
 - **endtime** - The Splunk time picker can be used (not "All Time"), but if endtime is defined it will take precedence to define the [end time](https://app.scalyr.com/help/time-reference) for DataSet events to return.
 Use epoch time or relative shorthand in the form of a number followed by d, h, m or s (for days, hours, minutes or seconds), e.g.: `5m`.
 Default is current time at search.

-For query and powerquery, additional parameters include:
+For query and powerquery:
 - **maxcount** - Number of events to return.
 - **columns** - Specified fields to return from DataSet query (or powerquery, analogous to using `| columns` in a powerquery).
 Yields performance gains for high volume queries instead of returning and merging all fields.

-For timeseries, additional parameters include:
+For facet:
+- **field** - Define field to get most frequent values of.
+Default is logfile.

+For timeseries:
 - **function** - Define value to compute from matching events.
 Default is rate.
 - **buckets** - The number of numeric values to return by dividing time range into equal slices.
 Default is 1.
 - **createsummaries** - Specify whether to create summaries to automatically update on ingestion pipeline.
 Default is true; recommend setting to false for one-off or while testing new queries.